sfan5/fi6s/README.md

 	$ make BUILD_TYPE=release

 The scanner executable will be ready in at `./fi6s`.
-Note that fi6s is developed solely on Linux, thus it probably won't compile on non-Linux OSs (notably Windows).
+Note that fi6s is developed and tested solely on Linux, don't expect it to work on non UNIX-like platforms (Windows).

 ## Usage